top of page

 I realized that I haven't taken many photos of the 'bad', of which there have been many.

 I have however, learned from the failures.
-The most important lesson is that an inconvenient personal attribute of mine is a lack of patience.
+The first pottery lesson is that a lack of patience is definitely problematic.
 This has been the cause of many disasters.
 For example: Short changing the wedging and mischievous air bubbles can create havoc when thrown on the wheel and/or in the kiln.
 Not giving green ware enough time to dry on the shelf before firing can blow the bottom off a large thick pot.
 Pulling up the walls too quickly can create thin walls and a pot that looks more like a blob fish.
-Opening a kiln too early can cause an otherwise very nice 'chip & dip' bowl to crack - a lot!
-Removing ridiculously narrow tea pot spouts from support too soon is never going to end well.
+Opening a kiln too early can cause an otherwise very nice 'chip & dip' bowl to crack - a lot, and removing ridiculously narrow tea pot spouts from support too soon is never going to end well.

 Message to me - 'Be Patient'